 Advanced Readiness

-- Secure Software Development (SSDLC): Integrate threat modelling, SAST, DAST, and SBOMs into dev lifecycle.
+• Secure Software Development (SSDLC): Integrate threat modelling, SAST, DAST, and SBOM practices into the dev lifecycle, and align engineering expectations with Secure by Design principles for enterprise software and services.

 How Sage IT Can Help